 The Southern Giraffe.

 The Southern giraffe features two subspecies: the South African giraffe, found in South Africa, southern Botswana, and Zimbabwe, and the Angolan giraffe, found in central Botswana, most parts of Namibia, and some areas of Zimbabwe.
-The South African giraffe has star or diamond-shaped markings in various shades of brown surrounded by a light tan color, while the Angolan giraffe is relatively light in color with large, uneven, and irregular light brown patches surrounded by a pale cream color.
+The South African giraffe has a star or diamond-shaped markings in various shades of brown surrounded by a light tan color, while the Angolan giraffe is relatively light in color with large, uneven, and irregular light brown patches surrounded by a pale cream color.

 Masai Giraffe.